This one is about Maynard Irwin, who was born in Fairfield in 1859.

 The man's obituary says he had suffered a stroke in 1926 and hadn't been overly active in his last years.
 His daughter, Ethel, eventually took over as publisher.
 I've found very little that suggests her promotion was anything but acceptable in Brookville and the county.

 A woman running a newspaper probably shook some cabinets in Boston or Chicago.
 In Brookville, she was just the owner of the business.
-I can't find much on her and she didn't hold the position long, eventually selling out to other interests.
+She didn't hold the position long, eventually selling out to other interests.

 Maynard Irwin sustained his ties to Fairfield throughout his life, as a member of its lodges.
 The obit claims he was a Universalist, which didn't have a denomination in the town itself.
 BLOG ITEM ON CHURCH HERE.